Mental Health: Delivering Improved, Integrated and Accessible Services

 Leah's presentation will integrate findings from both papers, including:

-Afua conducted research into the experiences of BME students at Nottingham Trent University and contrasted the results with the institutes existing data.
-The research formed a 23,000 word report, concluding with recommendations for the university to proactively tackle attainment issues.
-Afua's work has been made available to the university's governance in order to align it with the Race Equality Charter and form an action plan.
+White university students in the UK are, on average, more likely to leave university with a First or upper Second-Class degree than those of other ethnicities.
+This is referred to as the BME attainment gap.
+Afua Acheampong conducted research into the experiences of BME students at Nottingham Trent University and contrasted the results with the institutes existing data in order to develop an approach to addressing the gap.
+The research, comprised of 19 one-to-one interviews with BME undergraduate students, submissions from 98 academic representatives of mixed ethnicities, consultations with Nottingham Trent University staff and SU officers, as well as reviewing feedback from attendees of the NTSU's Black History Month event - informed a 23,000 word report, concluding with recommendations for the university to proactively tackle attainment issues.
+Afua's work has been made available to the university's governance in order to align it with the institute's Race Equality Charter and form an action plan.

 Lee Fryatt is an Inspector at Hampshire Constabulary with 30 years of operational experience, including responding to critical incidents, youth offending and police custody management.
 He has broad experience of responding to people suffering with mental health conditions who are at a point of crisis in their life.
 Lee’s family has been personally affected by the devastating impact of suicide, when in September 2018 his eldest son, Daniel ended his own life just after starting University.